JustinShenk/sonic-face/README.md

 cd sonic-face
 ```

+Change the `dir` path in Sonic Pi to the path on your computer, e.g., `/path/to/sonic-face/samples`.

 Open Sonic Pi and load the `.rb` file, run it, and then open the `.pde` file in Processing.
 You may need to install OpenCV and other dependencies in Processing.

 ## How it works